 Although Blockchain’s CEO, Smith, has not yet provided an answer to these questions, it is a valid point Vays has raised.

-Are Exchanges to Blame For High Bitcoin Transaction Fees?
+Are Exchanges to Blame for High Bitcoin Transaction Fees?

 Although the Segwit protocol offers the advantage of reduced Bitcoin transaction fees, it is taking a while for it to gain traction, since transaction fees at the moment are relatively low.

 Aside from that flock, Blockchain.com, Binance, BitMEX, and Bittrex are yet to add support for Segwit.
-Blockchain.com and Binance alone have nearly 100 million user wallets, meaning that Bitcoin transactions would cost less if these exchanges add support for Segwit.
+Blockchain.com and Binance alone have nearly 100 million user wallets, meaning that Bitcoin transactions would cost less if these exchanges added support for Segwit.